StarpTech/k8s-gitops/README.md

 ```

-### Prerender your release
+### Release snapshot

 This command will prerender your umbrella chart to `release/`, builds / push all necessary images and replace all references in your manifests.
+The result is a complete static snapshot of your release.

 ```sh
 helm template ./umbrella-chart --values my-vals.yml --verify --namespace production --create-namespace --output-dir release